BenConstable/phpspec-laravel/README.md

 ## Thanks

-* Thanks to [@obrignoni](https://github.com/obrignoni) for his great work in getting this extension working with Laravel 5
+Thanks to [@obrignoni](https://github.com/obrignoni) for his great work in getting this extension working with Laravel 5, to all of the [other contributors](https://github.com/BenConstable/phpspec-laravel/graphs/contributors) and to everyone who's reported issues and bugs with the project.